brendonericlucas/project-euler/README.md

 Remarks for problem 7: An efficient solution will use a good upper bound on the kth prime - https://en.wikipedia.org/wiki/Prime_number_theorem

-Remarks for problem 9: Think about how the given constraints can be used to strucutre your seach through the solution space.
+Remarks for problem 9: Think about how the given constraints can be used to structure your seach through the solution space.

+Remarks for problem 10: Sometimes, simple is better (and simplest is best)!
+Start with the most naive approach using nested for-loops, and then think about how you can reduce the number of iterations required overall, and within each nested loop, using facts about how primality and divisibiity work.
+You can flatten the order of growth significantly by making use of such a strategy.